Erwin Piscator

 Storm Tide (Sturmflut, production, 1926)

-Hoppla, Were Alive!
+Hoppla, We’re Alive!
 (Hoppla, wir leben, production, 1927)

 Nathan the Wise (Nathan der Weise, production, 1952)